jenny0741/Amazon_Vine_Analysis/README.md

 ![Resources/vine_df](Resources/vine_df.png)

 ## Summary
 Based on the data, there is no positivity bias for reviews in the Vine program.
+None of the reviews were written by members of the paid Vine program.